 There's nothing wrong with choosing a safe path or following society's template.
 Everyone has their own definition of happiness, and there is no single right way to live.
 The problem isn't the safe choice itself, but when that choice starts to feel like a compromise between the life you are living and the life you could be living.

-And this compromise isn't just limited to you, it's a silent cost to the world around us.
+In my opinion, this compromise isn't just limited to you, it's a silent cost to the world around us.
 When we have the courage to act on our true potential, we push beyond our perceived limits, and those contributions are what move humanity forward.
 We are capable of far more than the version of ourselves society often asks us to become.

 Your authentic self isn't just for you, it's your offering to the world.
 Don't let the smallness of someone else's expectations become the ceiling of your life.